pnminh/victor-hugo-tranquilpeak/site/content/post/highlighted-code-showcase.md

 categories:
   - theme-features
 ---
+The cool thing about the current theme I'm using is it's very customizable.
+Here is a repost from Tranquilpeak Hugo about one of their very cool features.

 Tranquilpeak Hugo theme have its own theme to highlight source code.
 It's based on GitHub theme: simple and elegant.
 Check out how it sublimate source codes.

 <!--more-->

 <!-- toc -->